Medicare Telehealth: Actions Needed to Strengthen Oversight and Help Providers Educate Patients on Privacy and Security Risks

 HHS Office for Civil Rights | OCR should provide additional education, outreach, or other assistance to providers to help them explain the privacy and security risks to patients in plain language when using video telehealth platforms to provide telehealth services.
 (Recommendation 4) |

 HHS noted in its agency comments that OCR issued two guidance documents in June 2022 relating to uses of audio-only telehealth consistent with the HIPAA Rules, as well as the privacy and security of health information when using a cell phone or tablet.
 However, these telehealth guidance documents do not address key components of our recommendation.
 HHS also noted that OCR plans to develop additional guidance for providers regarding telehealth and will include information to help providers explain privacy and security risks to individuals in plain language.
-On April 5, 2023, HHS noted that OCR is developing draft guidance to help providers explain the privacy and security risks to patients in plain language when using remote communication technologies, including video telehealth platforms, to provide telehealth.
-OCR anticipates publishing the guidance later in 2023.
-Given the extension of many telehealth waivers to December 31, 2024, we maintain the importance of providing guidance to providers to help them educate patients on privacy and security risks when using video platforms for telehealth services.
+On October 18, 2023, HHS/OCR published two guidance documents to help explain the privacy and security risks when using video telehealth platforms for telehealth services.
+The first guidance document is a resource for health care providers to help them educate patients on the privacy and security risks to their protected health information when using remote communication technologies for telehealth.
+The second guidance document is a resource for patients that includes tips for protecting and securing their health information when using video applications or other technologies for telehealth.
+According to HHS, OCR announced publication of these documents on its listerv.
+As of November 15, 2023, these documents are available on OCR's website.
+These published resources may help patients better weigh the risks of and make informed decisions on the use of telehealth technologies.

 |